EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 ``nanopb_generator -I . -D . *.proto``

-The output should also be manually copied to Yeti Firmware to ensure the same definition is used on both sides when making changes.
+The output should also be manually copied to AD-ACEVSE22KWZ-KIT Firmware to ensure the same definition is used on both sides when making changes.